nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 - Likes to cook at home and requires help keeping track of complex grocery shopping lists and staying within budget
-- Prefers to use computer applications as opposed to mobile applications
+- Prefers to use command line interface applications as opposed to other kinds of applications or paper
 - Can type fast

 ### Value proposition